 For manufacturers evaluating options, the decision framework is simple, but powerful: how much persuasion does your business actually need?

-If the answer is not much because most buyers already know what they want and value speed and accuracy, then self-service tools should take priority.
-The job is to help them move quickly, not to sell them on a decision they’ve effectively already made.
+If the answer is “not much” because most buyers already know what they want and value speed and accuracy, then self-service tools should take priority.
+The job is to help them move quickly, not to sell them on a decision they have effectively already made.

 If the goal is to attract new buyers, influence product discovery, and create a branded, digitally driven buying experience, then moving further toward ecommerce makes sense.
-That’s where richer storefronts, content, and merchandising start to earn their keep.
+That is where richer storefronts, content, and merchandising start to earn their keep.

-That’s why manufacturers should start not with a category label, but with the customer motion they’re trying to support.
+That is why manufacturers should start not with a category label, but with the customer motion they are trying to support.
 Are customers coming online to browse and be influenced, or to get answers and get work done?

 For most manufacturers, the honest answer lives somewhere in the middle.
 And that middle is often where digital transformation has the best chance of actually sticking.